aukrasnov/-brand-monitoring-bi/README.md

   - `python3 producer.py`
   - `python3 consumer.py`

-- Create looker project
+- Create visualization.
+An example can be seen here.
-- Data is in table.
-Charts are in looker
+  - lookerstudio.google.com does not support git versioning yet.
+So you need to do it manually.